-Recommended Cultivars (Varieties)
+Recommended Cultivars (Varieties) Alfalfa

-Alfalfa

-Alfalfa is usually grown as a winter short-term perennial in Florida, typically used for haylage, green chopping, or hay.
-Alfalfa requires good management practices for establishment and maintenance.
-It is not tolerant to flooding or soils with high water tables and requires a soil pH of 6.5 or greater.
-This species is not widely cultivated in Florida because it is difficult to produce timely hay cuttings with Florida's humid conditions.
+Alfalfa is usually grown as a winter short-term perennial (less than 2 years) in Florida and is typically used for haylage, green chopping, or hay.
+This species is not widely cultivated in the state; it is normally restricted to the Panhandle and drier (higher) areas in north Florida.
+It requires good management practices for establishment and maintenance as well as high fertility levels, and it is not tolerant to flooding or soils with high water tables.
+Soil pH of 6.5 or greater is needed for alfalfa production.
 However, the cost of producing alfalfa haylage and silage has decreased in recent years, and this has made it a viable and cost-effective option as a high-quality, conserved legume forage.
-Some new cultivars have been developed to tolerate a certain amount of grazing, but they are not as grazing-tolerant as other legume species, such as most of the clovers.
+Some new cultivars have been developed to tolerate a certain amount of grazing, but they are not as grazing tolerant as other legume species, such as most of the clovers.
+When planted in the fall, it is expected to have a first hay cut around early spring, then monthly afterwards.
+However, subsequent cuts might be challenging given Florida's humid conditions and competition with weeds.